Speak Now or Forever Hold Your Peace: The Meaning Behind This Wedding Objection

-You spent months planning for your dream wedding.
-The song that plays as you walk down the aisle.
+You spent months participating in wedding traditions and planning for your dream wedding.
+The song that plays as you walk down the aisle, eagerly waiting to tie the knot.
 The arrangement of your flowers.
-The guests that attend.
-The only thing you can’t plan for is if someone objects during the wedding ceremony.
-However, the days of an unrequited love coming to haunt you at the altar are almost obsolete, said Pamela Henry, a wedding officiant.
+The guests who attend.
+The only thing you can’t plan?
+That rare instance of someone objecting during the wedding ceremony after the officiant says, “Speak now or forever hold your peace.”